Prompting PaLM for Translation: Assessing Strategies and Performance: Experiments

 \subsection{Comparison to previous results}

-The only results in our experiments that are directly comparable to the few-shot results from \citet{chowdhery2022palm} are the \wmtfull \bleu scores in table~\ref{tab:results_fr-en} (WMT14 French test-set).
+Our only results that are directly comparable to the few-shot results from \citet{chowdhery2022palm} are the \wmtfull \bleu scores in table~\ref{tab:results_fr-en} (WMT14 French test-set).
 Our result for \langdirtight{French}{English} matches theirs exactly, but our score for \langdirtight{English}{French} is lower by 1.7 (42.3 versus 44.0).
-We do not have access to their output, but we attribute this discrepancy to their use of the \sacrebleu \texttt{intl} tokenizer; when we evaluate our output using this version, we obtain matching scores.
+We attribute this discrepancy to their use of the \sacrebleu \texttt{intl} tokenizer; when we evaluate our output using this version, we obtain matching scores.

 Our general finding that \palm's into-English performance is better than the reverse direction matches the conclusion from \citet{chowdhery2022palm}, while our comparison with recent SOTA systems on current test sets contrasts with their results indicating that \palm can rival supervised performance in older settings.